Calculators

 Why should I eat more when I exercise more?

-High physical activity not fueled with enough calories will lead to muscle catabolism (breakdown of muscle fiber).
+High physical activity that is not fueled with enough calories will lead to muscle catabolism (breakdown of muscle fiber).

 This lack of nutrition could stall your weight loss, so eat up if you love to exercise!